 Then I recalled I take 2 anti-histamines every day.

 I don’t even swell with mosquito bites.
-I guess you could say this is one benefit of having allergies, though to me it is frightening that I, like many, perpetually dampen body’s protective mechanisms this way.
+I guess you could say this is one benefit of having allergies, though to me it is frightening that I, like many Austinites, perpetually dampen my body’s protective immune response this way.

 I tasted a sharp, acidic flavor at the wound area for the next couples hours.
 My lip swelled a bit, though photos don’t show the 3-dimensionality very well.